wavemaker/docs/learn/how-tos/copy-to-clipboard.md

 Learn how to implement the copy text to clipboard in WaveMaker by following the steps below.
 You can use copying text to clipboard functionality for text, number, and textarea widgets.

 :::note
 Copying to clipboard applies to input widgets only.
-For example, text, textarea, and it does not apply to widgets like label.
+For example, text, number, textarea, and it does not apply to widgets like label.
 :::

 ## Copy Text to Clipboard